 I encourage starting with the back page, with the four prompts to help spark ideas for Backstory.
 Backstory and PC perspective is critical and will help you determine everything else from class to appropriate ability scores!

-The small bubbles on the “Abilities Pie” on the front page can be filled in to denote proficiency in a certain skill.
-Specified proficiencies and abilities can be recorded in a separate block.
+The small bubbles on the “Abilities Pie” on the front page can be filled in to denote proficiency in a certain skill, with the base stats in the center-most ring and the modifiers in the next ring out from that .
+Specified proficiencies and abilities can be recorded in the “slices” of the pie, or a separate block.

 Things like XP, Background, and Alignment are left out to keep it streamlined.
 I tend to use the milestone leveling approach at first, or else keep track of XP separately.
 I would rather new/young players think about their PC backgrounds without needing the labels in the PH, and alignment can often change over time– Just play the character in line with what feels right, without using a specific archetype.
 Sometimes the labels can add unnecessary complication for players who are new to TTRPGs.
 That isn’t to say you can’t use them, they’re just not on the sheet.